RaphaelK12/Tiny-CUDA-RayTracer/README.md

 <img src="https://github.com/JiayinCao/Tiny-CUDA-RayTracer/blob/master/gallery/bunny2.jpg?raw=true"
 data-canonical-src="https://github.com/JiayinCao/Tiny-CUDA-RayTracer/blob/master/gallery/bunny2.jpg?raw=true" width="410" height="328" />

-# Origin of this program
+# Origin of This Program
 This was my work during grad school in a national contest held by NVIDIA in China during the year of 2010, a contest that was for undergraduates, grad students and phd candidates to demonstrate their skills of GPU programming.